sbraford/vagrant-xenial64-rails5-postgresql/README.md

 # Guide to Setup a Vagrant Environment for Ubuntu 16, Rails 5 and PostgreSQL

-Feel free to use this guide to setup
+Feel free to clone this repository, use it or fork it.

 I know much of this can be automated.
 A previous version had things like RVM installed automatically via the Vagrantfile, but then some of the dependencies broke.